denmartins/denmartins.github.io/_teaching/2023-csos-teaching.md

 ---

 This course addresses how hardware and software systems are built, using abstraction, and how they work together.
-Students are guided to build a complete, general-purpose, and working computer system from ground up, starting with elementary logic gates. [https://www.wi.uni-muenster.de/student-affairs/course-offerings/352813](Official course website).
+Students are guided to build a complete, general-purpose, and working computer system from ground up, starting with elementary logic gates.
+[Official course website](https://www.wi.uni-muenster.de/student-affairs/course-offerings/352813).